Tusharcoder18/budget_app/README.md

 ### Testing

-The unit tests(test case) for this project are in test `test_module.py`.
+The unit tests(test case) for this project are in `test_module.py`.
 The tests will run automatically when the main.py gets executed.

 ### Note